 Together with the closely related Buick Enclave and GMC Acadia, the Traverse is one of the first vehicles on the market to offer a front-center side airbag.
 Built into the driver's seat, this airbag helps protect the driver (or the driver and front passenger) from certain types of side impacts.

 OnStar is included in all Traverse models; it includes six months of Directions and Connections service, with turn-by-turn navigation sent to the car by an operator, with no need to stop and input addresses.
 OnStar still includes Stolen Vehicle Assistance and an OnStar Mobile App for remote control of locking, engine starting, and remote viewing of vehicle information.
 Available Siri Eyes Free also helps drivers keep their eyes on the road rather than their iPhones.

-LT models add a few extras (and the LT2 package adds even more), while the top-of-the-line LTZ gets leather upholstery, tri-zone automatic climate controls, and a voice-command, screen-based navigation system.
+LT models add a few extras (and the LT2 package adds even more), while the top-of-the-line Traverse Premier gets leather upholstery, tri-zone automatic climate controls, and a voice-command, screen-based navigation system.
 Premier models also add blind-spot monitors and forward-collision warnings.

 Unfortunately, in real-world drives, we've seen numbers that are typically a bit lower than those estimates.